microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 2. ```annotations``` - This table contains the annotations for each image in the dataset.
 The ```id``` column is the unique identifier for each annotation, the ```image_id``` column is the unique identifier for each image, the ```category_id``` column is the unique identifier for each category, the ```seq_id```

 ---
 ## Exploring the SQL endpoint

----

-## Transforming Data using Fabric notebooks
-## Exploring the SQL endpoint
 ### What we will cover
 This session covers the SQL-based experience with Microsoft Fabric.
 The Serengeti dataset is a collection of wildlife images captured by camera traps in the Serengeti National Park in Tanzania.The goal of this session is to run SQL scripts, model the data and run measures.